Lack of sufficient supply of Asian sea bass (

 The local fisher folk are attributing the presence of huge fish seed in the mangrove forest to the recent weather conditions.

-The locals, including schoolchildren, on Sunday ventured into the mangrove forest in search of the fish seed and returned with a handful of catch.
+forest in search of the fish seed and returned with a handful of catch.

 Despite huge catch, the collectors were unable to meet the demand from the aqua farmers.